-Depending on the climate zone, heating and/or cooling can account for 20%–50% of energy used in Australian homes.
+Depending on the climate zone, heating and/or cooling can account for 20% to 50% of energy used in Australian homes.

-More expensive measures like double glazing need to be assessed for the energy savings they might bring compared to their initial cost and embodied energy (the energy used in the manufacture of the product).
-Double glazing may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.
+Double glazing could be assessed for the energy savings in comparison to the cost of installation.
+For the initial cost and embodied energy, double glazing may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.

 Types of heating and cooling